-The Guidance Department is comprised of a Guidance Director/Counselor and Guidance Assistant and offers a comprehensive program of assistance and counseling to the St. Maria Goretti Catholic High School community.
+The Guidance Department is comprised of a Guidance Director/Counselor who offers a comprehensive program of assistance and counseling to the St. Maria Goretti Catholic High School community.
 Personal, college, career, and academic counseling provide the main focus of the guidance program, with special emphasis on the college selection and application process for all juniors and seniors.
 For all guidance inquiries, please contact our Director of Guidance, at firstname.lastname@example.org.

 Sessions with visiting college admissions personnel are a regular part of the guidance program.

 College Counseling Overview